Can You Claim an Adult as a Dependent? Here’s What You Need To Know

 Come tax time, you want to claim as many deductions as possible on your return to lessen your tax burden.
 And that includes accounting for all the dependents you’re entitled to claim.

 Your minor children are obvious dependents, but the Internal Revenue Service considers some adults who rely on you for the majority of their support to be dependents.
 Even if you have no family relationship with someone who lives with you and who you’re supporting financially, that person could qualify as a dependent, such as your unemployed significant other.

-- Why Would I Claim Someone as a Dependent?
+Who Can You Claim as a Dependent?

-A qualifying child does include anyone who is your child — including any adopted or foster children — but it can also include a sibling, stepsibling, half sibling or any descendant of them.
-However, there are a number of requirements beyond their relationship to you.
+A qualifying child does include anyone who is your child — including any adopted or foster children — but it can also include a sibling, stepsibling, half-sibling or any descendant of them.
+However, there are a number of set requirements beyond their relationship to you.

 Even if a person doesn’t live with you, they can still be a qualifying relative if you’re actually related, and the IRS allows for most of your relatives to qualify.
 Here’s the list of relatives you can claim as a dependent if you’re supporting them financially, even if you’re not living together:

 - A child, stepchild, foster child or any of their descendants.

 - Any siblings, including full, half and stepsiblings.

 - Parents, stepparents, grandparents or other direct ancestors, but not a foster parent.